Kaspy2/CG/README.md

 $ java -classpath ../ game.Game
 ```

-For testing, this project uses maven which is set up in the root directory.
-For testing use `mvn test` from `CG/`.
+This is a maven based project, for testing use `mvn test` from `CG/`.

 *Note: HTML files are generated in the `htmlouts/` directory, which comes equipped with `player.png` and `styles.css` (resources required for proper viewing of the generated HTML files).*